-Doll Socks Tutorial - Turn small dollar store mittens into socks for an American Girl Doll.
+Doll Socks Tutorial - Turn small dollar store mittens into socks for an 18-Inch Doll.

 Sock Wine Bottle Cover - This wine bottle cover is a creative and clever way to bring a bottle of wine to the next party or get-together event.